What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 July is productive, but not every summer crop is ready yet.
 Some plants are still sizing up, ripening slowly, or waiting for warmer nights.

-So, if your plot is full of green tomatoes, small squash, or sweetcorn that looks nowhere near ready, do not panic.
-A lot of late-season crops are still doing their work in July.
+If your plot is full of green tomatoes, small squash, or sweetcorn that looks nowhere near ready, do not panic.
+A lot of later crops are still doing their work in July.

 CropJuly StatusWhat to Do Now